bmodi/hello-world/README.md

-This is a HelloWorld project for JavaScript training purposes.
+This is a simple project for JavaScript training purposes.

 Open stars.html page to run a JavaScript application.